License GuideSOC 17-2061

 Read more

-Practicing civil engineering without an active license violates state law across all 50 states.
-Violators face civil fines and must forfeit income earned through unlicensed work.
-Repeat offenses can result in criminal charges in some states, including jail time.
-The specific penalties vary by state and the severity of the violation.
+Unlicensed civil engineering practice violates state law everywhere.
+Violators face civil fines and must forfeit earnings from unlicensed work.
+Repeat offenders may also face criminal penalties, including jail time in some states.
+The specific consequences depend on state regulations and the severity of the violation.

 Career Outlook